 The Faculty does not recommend particular graduate or undergraduate courses for those seeking admission.
-As noted above, many outstanding law students come to law school from undergraduate disciplines or other experiences seemingly unrelated to the study of law.
+Many outstanding law students come to law school from undergraduate disciplines or other experiences seemingly unrelated to the study of law.
 It is suggested that students treat these experiences as ends in themselves rather than as preparation for law school.

 The most competitive applicants are those with a consistent record of academic achievement over three or four years in a challenging undergraduate program, and, if applicable, in graduate work as well.
-However, in the absence of special circumstances, an inconsistent undergraduate record will normally be less competitive.
+In the absence of special circumstances, an inconsistent undergraduate record will normally be less competitive.
 In borderline cases, a very strong performance in a graduate program may overcome modest weaknesses in an undergraduate record, but will not usually overcome an undergraduate record which is otherwise uncompetitive.
-An applicant's academic record and LSAT score are considered in tandem.
-That is, an applicant with a superior academic record may be admitted with a less competitive LSAT score.
-Similarly, an applicant with a superior LSAT score may be admitted with a less competitive academic record.
-However, in each case, the threshold is quite high.
+An applicant's academic record and LSAT score (or scores) are considered together and in context.
+That is, an applicant with a superior academic record may be admitted with competitive LSAT results.
+Similarly, an applicant with superior LSAT results may be admitted with a less competitive academic record.

 More information about how the academic record of currently-registered students is assessed can be found in the Application Procedure section.

-More information about the LSAT can be found in the Application Procedure section.
+More information about applying can be found in the Application Procedure section.

 Back to Top